Marie Walewska: Walewska and Napoleon

+This extraordinary wooing did not, however, prevent the young Polish lady [Marie] from becoming attached to the Emperor, for their liaison was prolonged during several campaigns.

 In 1809 Walewska followed Napoleon during his journey to Vienna, where she lived in a house near Schönbrunn Palace, Napoleon's residence.
 During her sojourn in Vienna she became pregnant and returned to Walewice in order to give birth to her second son, Alexandre Joseph.
-Although Alexandre was rumoured to be the natural son of the Emperor, he was officially recognised by count Athenasius as his son and thus bore the name of the counts of Colonna-Walewski.
+Although Alexandre was rumoured to be the natural son of the Emperor, Count Athanasius officially recognised Alexandre as his son and gave him the name of the counts of Colonna-Walewski.

 In 1810 Napoleon returned to Paris, where he was soon joined by Walewska.
 She settled in a palatial residence in the Rue de Montmorency and was given a large rent of 120,000 francs and a permission to enter all of the imperial museums, but her relationship with Napoleon ended.
-The Emperor planned to divorce Josephine and instead arrange a strategically marriage to Marie Louise, daughter of the Austrian Emperor.
+The Emperor planned to divorce Joséphine and instead arrange a strategic marriage to Marie Louise, daughter of the Austrian Emperor.
 Maintaining his relationship with Walewska seemed inappropriate to gain that goal.
+Though Marie Walewska was since presented at the Imperial Court, initially provoking the jealousy of Joséphine, after the divorce she became an intimate friend of the former Empress at Malmaison, frequently bringing her son.
 Walewska's future and that of her son were nevertheless assured by the grant of large land estates in the Kingdom of Naples.
+On 15 June 1812, at Königsberg, East Prussia, Napoleon signed the letters patent, officially recognizing Alexandre with the title of Count of the Empire.

+Following Napoleon's first abdication, Walewska traveled to Fontainebleau, where the Emperor had unsuccessfully attempted to end his life.
+She waited throughout the night in an anteroom for his summons.
+However, Napoleon recalled her presence only in the morning, by which time she had departed.
+He remarked, "Poor woman, she will think she was forgotten!"
+Though he took the time to send her a reassuring note.